harrycodingnow/Sudo-Code/README.md

 # SudoCode

-SudoCode is a logic-first interview practice app for solving data structures and algorithms problems in pseudocode.
+SudoCode is a logic-first interview practice app for solving the **Blind 75** in pseudocode.
 Instead of compiling code, it focuses on reasoning: draft an approach, get structured AI feedback, talk through the problem with a guide chatbot, and track your progress across the full set.

 ## Screenshots